 The RockmusicRaider deck crew fostered a number of reviews of UFO‘s greatest and best.
-For now coverage was limited to what is called the Schenker years.
+For now, coverage was limited to what is called the Schenker years.
 That was the time when Michael Schenker joined the band from the Scorpions way back in the ’70s and brought this band to life with his outstanding and sometimes otherworldly guitar play.
 And this at the tender age of 18 years.
-This brought UFO and the rock world in general some of the best guitar play soloing has to offer.
+This brought UFO and the rock world in general, some of the best guitar play a guitar master can offer.
 To this day.

 So, without further ado, here is a tribute to a slice of this band’s outstanding career: